Non-Human

-"Non-Human" is a four-panel and multi-panel comic series serialized on platforms such as Sina Weibo, U17, NetEase Comics (discontinued), and Bilibili Comics.
+Non-Human (非人哉 (Fēi Rén Zāi)) is a four-panel and multi-panel comic series serialized on platforms such as Sina Weibo, U17, NetEase Comics (discontinued), and Bilibili Comics.
 It is created by the comic artist Yi Wang Kong Qi and was originally titled "Shen Me Gui" (literally "What the Hell").
 The series began serialization on its official Weibo account on August 21, 2015, and was later launched on U17 on April 1, 2016.
 The comic tells the story of a group of legendary gods and monsters struggling to live and work in the capital city.

 The series was later adapted into an animated show.
 On March 16, 2018, the official Weibo account released a music video for the animation, with the theme song performed by the virtual singer Luo Tianyi.
 The animation premiered exclusively on Tencent Video on March 29, 2018, and later began streaming on Bilibili from February 7, 2019.
-It also started airing on Japan’s TV Tokyo on July 5, 2023.
+It also started airing on Japan's TV Tokyo on July 5, 2023.